-Van Gogh was institutionalized many times throughout his life for psychotic episodes, epileptic seizures, and hallucinations.
+Van Gogh was institutionalised many times throughout his life for psychotic episodes, epileptic seizures, and hallucinations.
 Since his death, his illness has been variously diagnosed as a variety of conditions, including: schizophrenia, epilepsy, syphilis, lead poisoning, hallucinations caused by absinthe, and acute intermittent porphyria.
 However, none of these illnesses accounts for all of his symptoms or their sporadic nature, as they would reoccur and disappear suddenly.
 Thus, researchers do not agree on the specific cause and nature of the artist’s ailment.
 Van Gogh is well known for having cut off part of his earlobe, which he then gave to a local prostitute, following an argument with Gauguin.
-This episode led to a series of institutionalizations.
+This episode led to a series of institutionalisations.
 Later, he moved to an institution that was closer to his brother.
 In July 1890 he shot himself in the chest in a wheat field and he died two days later.
 A variety of well-known artists and writers attended the funeral, where the coffin was draped with one of van Gogh’s oft-repeated subjects, sunflowers.

 Further Reading